rishavkr206/CNS_Project/README.md

 Welcome to the CNS Project repository!

-This project is an implementation focused on concepts from Computer Network Security (CNS), using HTML, Python, and CSS.
-It is designed to demonstrate practical applications of network security principles, protocols, or tools, and can serve as a learning resource or a foundational base for further development.
+This project provides an implementation focused on concepts from Computer Network Security (CNS), using HTML, Python, and CSS.
+It is designed to demonstrate practical applications of network security principles, protocols, and tools, and can serve as a learning resource or a foundational base for further development.

 ## Table of Contents